Apple included support for OAuth 2.0 in iOS 12, so developers can now simplify user authorization for iOS apps...

 Related Q&A from Matt Schulz

 Users may not hesitate to connect to a mobile hotspot, but that doesn't mean IT should always allow it.
-Learn what threats these hotspots pose and ...
+Learn the threats these hotspots pose and how...
 Continue Reading

 There are a variety of factors to evaluate when determining the true cost of mobile devices in an organization.
 Unpack these factors to find the TCO.
 Continue Reading